cidraljose/cidra_ML/README.md

 ### 2. Set Up a Virtual Environment

 It's recommended to use a virtual environment to manage the project dependencies.
-If you don't want to create a virtual environment, you can skip this step.
+But if you don't want to create a virtual environment, you can just skip this step.

 Open a `CMD` terminal inside the project directory and run the following commands.